privacyguides/privacyguides.org/docs/android.en.md

 ### F-Droid

 F-Droid is often recommended as an alternative to Google Play, particularly in the privacy community.
-The option to add third party repositories and not be confined to Google's [walled garden](https://en.wikipedia.org/wiki/Closed_platform) has led to its popularity.
+The option to add third party repositories and not be confined to Google's walled garden has led to its popularity.
 F-Droid additionally has [reproducible builds](https://f-droid.org/en/docs/Reproducible_Builds/) for some applications, and is dedicated to free and open source software.
 However, there are problems with the official F-Droid client, their quality control, and how they build, sign and deliver packages, outlined in this [post](https://wonderfall.dev/fdroid-issues/).

+*[walled garden]: A walled garden (or closed platform) is one in which the service provider has control over applications, content, and/or media, and restricts convenient access to non-approved applicants or content.

 Sometimes the official F-Droid repository may fall behind on updates.
 F-Droid maintainers reuse package IDs while signing apps with their own keys, which is not ideal as it does give the F-Droid team ultimate trust.
 The Google Play version of some apps may contain unwanted telemetry or lack features that are available in the F-Droid version.